netsec-ethz/scion-tutorials/content/config/setup_endhost.md

-# Set up SCION endhost and connect to local AS infrastructure
+# Set up an end host

 ## Introduction

-In this tutorial we will cover the steps necessary to configure a SCION endhost in a SCIONLab AS.
+In this tutorial we will cover the steps necessary to configure a SCION end host in a SCIONLab AS.

-An SCION _endhost_ is a simply a computer running SCION applications in a SCION AS, i.e. it is not a router and does not run any infrastructure services for the AS.
+An SCION _end host_ is a simply a computer running SCION applications in a SCION AS, i.e. it is not a router and does not run any infrastructure services for the AS.
-An endhost will communicate with the Path- and Certificate-service of the AS to get paths and certificate information.
+An end host will communicate with the Path- and Certificate-service of the AS to get paths and certificate information.
 For communication to hosts in different ASes, traffic will be sent to the SCION border routers of the AS.
-The endhost knows the addresses for these services from a configuration file (`topology.json`).
+The end host knows the addresses for these services from a configuration file (`topology.json`).

-The software stack for a SCION endhost application consists of the `dispatcher`, responsible for managing sockets and encapsulating/decapsulating SCION packets for IP/UDP overlay, and the SCION-daemon `sciond`, which is responsible for fetching, verifying and caching paths and certificate information from the AS services.
+The software stack for a SCION end host application consists of the `dispatcher`, responsible for managing sockets and encapsulating/decapsulating SCION packets for IP/UDP overlay, and the SCION-daemon `sciond`, which is responsible for fetching, verifying and caching paths and certificate information from the AS services.

 Compared to the perhaps more familiar software stack for IP, we can see some rough analogues: